rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devcreateobjectquery.md

 ### -param pRequestedProperties [in]

-Optionally provides an array of **DEVPROPCOMPKEY** structures that specify the properties that should be retrieved for objects in the query’s result set when *pCallback* is called to notify the query of an addition of an object to its reset set.
+Optionally provides an array of **DEVPROPCOMPKEY** structures that specify the properties that should be retrieved for objects in the query’s result set when *pCallback* is called to notify the query of an addition of an object to its result set.
 If [DevQueryFlagUpdateResults](../devquerydef/ne-devquerydef-dev_query_flags.md) was specified in *QueryFlags*, the query will be notified if the value of any of these properties changes for any object in the query’s result set.